openedx/edx-documentation/en_us/install_operations/source/installation/devstack/install_devstack.rst

 the box file and installing it in your Vagrant environment will prevent Vagrant from downloading the box file directly when you start it for the first time.
-This may be useful if you have a limited  or intermittent connection to the internet and cannot download a large file.
+This may be useful if you have a limited  or intermittent connection to the Internet and cannot download a large file.

 To install devstack using a box file that you download with a BitTorrent client, follow these steps.